rjl910/rebecca-liu/content/authors/admin/_index.md

 #email: ""
 ---

 I am an audio specialist with experience in podcasts, short films, news production, and professional video recordings.
 I have assisted organizations like the NPPA and the Radio Talent Institute and have been crew on numerous projects.
 I have a strong interest in audio and how it can tell stories in new and innovative ways.
+When I'm not working on audio, I love kendo and European knight fighting.

 {{< icon name="download" pack="fas" >}} {{< staticref "uploads/resume.pdf" "newtab" >}}Download{{< /staticref >}} my resumé as a PDF.